Skip to main content

 1973

-A genuine working elevator is rigged for this year's production of Company.
-When it is put to use, however, it did not go up- the roof, instead, came down.
+A working elevator is rigged for this year's Lehigh Valley premiere production of Stephen Sondheim's Company, directed by William Fenza.
+When it is put to use, however, it did not go up to the roof, instead it came down.

 1978